Jeznar/GitRepo/Utility_Macros/README.md

 Those fields are:

  * consumption data, e.g. data on the consumables used by a item
+ * damage data, the line(s) of data that are typically added to weapons
+ * magic item check box can be retained in its target state
  * preparation data, e.g. if the actor has it via pact magic want to retain that info
  * uses data, i.e. stash any times per day or similar for reapplication
  * Quantity for Regeneration special case in the description

+ *Finesse* is treated as another special case with the higher bonus of str and dex applied to it when refreshed onto an actor.

 It is a multi-step beastie that goes through the following major steps: